ankurhanda/rand_conv/README.md

 # rand_conv

-The filter weights are initialised from a normal distribution with standard deviation of 1 / sqrt(C_in) * kernel_size
+The filter weights are initialised from a normal distribution with standard deviation of 1 / sqrt(C_in) * kernel_size.
+Since we are dealing with 3 channel input images C_in is 3 and we also want output to be 3 channel.

 ```
     std_normal = 1 / (np.sqrt(3) * kernel_size)